koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 > [!info]
 > This post is another stab at explaining [_Don't design agents which exploit adversarial inputs_](/dont-design-agents-which-exploit-adversarial-inputs).

-### More precise title: "Don't try directing a superintelligence to maximize your valuations of their plans using a consequentialist procedure"

 After asking several readers for their understandings, I think that I didn't successfully communicate my points to many readers.
 I'm now trying again, because I think these points are deeply important.
 In particular, I think that my arguments rule out many target AI motivational structures, including [approval-directed agents](https://www.alignmentforum.org/posts/7Hr8t6xwuuxBTqADK/approval-directed-agents-1) (over a rich action space), [approval-based amplification](https://www.lesswrong.com/posts/fRsjBseRuvRhMPPE5/an-overview-of-11-proposals-for-building-safe-advanced-ai#4__Approval_based_amplification___relaxed_adversarial_training) (if the trained agent is supposed to be terminally motivated by the amplified overseer's ratings), and [some kinds](https://ordinaryideas.wordpress.com/2012/04/21/indirect-normativity-write-up/) of indirect normativity.

 ---